 Extensive information about Holy Trinity’s pipe organ can be found here.

 In addition to the traditional staples of Sunday services, Baptisms, Weddings and Funerals, the parish has featured many groups and activities through its history of more than 175 years.
 These have included choirs, GFS (for girls), CEBS (for boys), women’s groups, men’s groups, Sunday Schools and servers guilds - each an attempt to meet the needs of the community at the particular time.

 At various times the parish has also included the churches of St Barnabas’ Alanvale, St George’s Invermay, All Saints Ravenswood, Holy Family Inveresk, St Peter’s St Leonards and All Souls Patersonia.
 Some of these continued independently and others have been closed and sold over the years.
-The parish currently incorporates St Andrew’s, Evandale, which has a service at 5.00pm each Sunday, as well as St Matthias’, Windermere which has services twice a month and on special occasions.
-As of February 2019, we are partnering with St Andrew’s, Evandale to assist in running services there at 5.00pm each Sunday.
+The parish currently incorporates St Andrew’s, Evandale, which has a service at 5.00pm each Sunday, as well as St Matthias’, Windermere which has services twice a month and on special occasions, and St James’, Franklin Village, where we are presently holding a service each Thursday morning.

 As is true of every church, Holy Trinity has had its share of both prosperous and lean times.
 In more recent years, some of the housing in the parish has given way to commercial premises.
 People have therefore travelled in from the wider area and we have seen fewer families among the regular attenders.
 The changing nature of the local community has brought new challenges which stretch our resources.
 But the essential task of proclaiming Christ is unchanged and remains our priority.